-In Western medicine, generalized Anxiety disorder (GAD) is a psychological and physiological state characterized by excessive, exaggerated anxiety and worry about everyday life events with no obvious reasons for worry.
+In Western medicine, generalised anxiety disorder (GAD) is a psychological and physiological state characterised by excessive, exaggerated anxiety and worry about everyday life events with no obvious reasons for worry.
 GAD symptoms always tend to expect disaster and continuously worry about health, money, family, work, or school.
 With worry out of proportion or unrealistic, daily life becomes a constant state of worry, fear, and dread.
 Eventually, the Anxiety dominates the person’s thinking and can interfere with daily functioning.

 Symptoms of anxiety may include: